build CLI apps in dart - part 2

 Line 22 takes the first argument from ‘result.rest’ which contains the name of the application that the user wants to search for and stores it into the variable ‘command’.

-Line 23 uses DCli's ‘PATH’ variable to loop through all of the paths on the OS’ PATH environment variable.
+Line 23 uses DCli's ‘PATH’ global variable to loop through all of the paths in the OS’ PATH environment variable.
 DCli conveniently converts the PATH environment variable to a List<String> containing each of the paths.

 Line 27 validates that each path included in PATH is valid and prints an error if it isn’t.
 Here we use ‘printerr’ rather than ‘print’. ‘printerr’ writes to stderr whilst ‘print’ writes to stdout.